 Pucón - 2 nights

-After lunch we continue to Pucón where we visit the private gardens of Hotel Antumalal.
+This morning we drive to Pucón where we visit the private gardens of Hotel Antumalal.
 Designed by the Chilean architect Jorge Elton in the 40s, and influenced by the Bauhaus style, it is considered one of the most famous hotels of the Lakes District.
 It hosted Queen Elizabeth on her tour of Chile in 1968.
 The gardens, spread over 5 hectares, offer panoramic views of Lake Villarrica and include five waterfalls with natural volcanic rock pools, a vegetable garden and an array of native vegetation.

-In the early evening we arrive at the Villarrica Park Lake Hotel, where we shall be based for two nights.
-(Overnight Pucón) BLD
+We also plan to visit one of the charming private gardens in this area before transferring to the Villarrica Park Lake Hotel, where we shall be based for two nights.
+(Overnight Pucón) BL

 - Parque Nacional Volcán Villarrica